Gold’s Legal Minute*GLM*

 *****//*****

-The current law excludes from being eligible for MAID, individuals with a mental illness as their sole medical condition.
+The federal law in force contains an exclusion.
+Ineligible for MAID are persons with a mental illness as their sole medical condition.
 That was to change on March 17, 2024.
-The Federal government was set to remove this exclusion.
-As a result, people suffering solely from a mental illness, meeting all eligibility criteria and safeguards would have been eligible for MAID.
-But the Canadian Government pulled back from the brink.
+The Canadian government was set to remove this exclusion.
+Eligible for MAID would then be people suffering solely from a mental illness, meeting all eligibility criteria.
+But the government pulled back and delayed making the move.
+To encapsulate where we are, here’s a quote.

 “Medical assistance in dying (MAID) is a complex and deeply personal issue.
 The Government of Canada is committed to ensuring our laws reflect Canadians’ needs, protect those who may be vulnerable, and support autonomy and freedom of choice.